Christiane Pflug: Death

-On April 4, 1972 Pflug committed suicide by taking an overdose of Seconal on the beach of Hanlan's Point on Toronto Island, which was one of her favourite outdoor painting places.
+On April 4, 1972, Pflug committed suicide by taking an overdose of Seconal on the beach of Hanlan's Point on Toronto Island, which was one of her favourite outdoor painting places.
 A play based on her life—Christiane: Stations in a Painter's Life by Francophone writer Marguerite Andersen was produced in 1996 by the Factory Theatre Cafe in Toronto.

 Work and art

 During her short lifetime Pflug established a successful career in Canada.
 She held a teaching position at the Ontario Art College (now OCAD) in Toronto, as one of four women to teach there during the 1960s as well as considerable attention from galleries, collectors and critics with a retrospective at the Winnipeg Art Gallery (1966), Justina M. Barnicke Gallery (Hart House) (1969) and the Alix Art Gallery, Sarnia (1971).
 Today her paintings are in the collections in National Gallery of Canada and the Art Gallery of Ontario.
-Pflug was praised for her rendering of Magic Realism in an excerpt from the Toronto Star newspaper (11 June 1969) that remarked, "[t]ime is distorted in her paintings.
-They're worked on six hours a day for about nine months, and so the season's change- but the artist simply incorporates this change into her paintings.
-The foliage will be [blowing] and dying in different parts of the same painting; or the view outside will be winter, while the reflection on the glass door will be summer".
+Pflug was praised for her rendering of Magic Realism in an article published by the Toronto Star (11 June 1969) that remarked, "[t]ime is... distorted in her paintings.
+They're worked on six hours a day for about nine months, and so seasons change—but the artist simply incorporates this change into her paintings.
+The foliage will be blooming and dying in different parts of the same painting; or the view outside will be winter, while the reflection on the glass door will be summer".